 - A Slovak citizen resides with her Chinese spouse in Germany.
 They travel to France.
-As the Chinese spouse has a German residence card issued under Article 10 of the Directive, there is no need for an entry visa. - A German citizen resides with his Chinese spouse in Germany.
+As the Chinese spouse has a German residence card issued under Article 10 of Directive 2004/38/EC, there is no need for an entry visa. - A German citizen resides with his Chinese spouse in Germany.
 They travel to Spain.
-As the Chinese spouse holds a German residence permit issued under national law by a Schengen Member State (note that this card is not relevant under Article 5(2) of the Directive), there is no need for an entry visa under the Schengen Borders Code. - A Slovak citizen resides with her Chinese spouse in Romania.
+As the Chinese spouse holds a German residence permit issued under national law by a Schengen Member State (note that this card is not relevant under Article 5(2) of Directive 2004/38/EC), there is no need for an entry visa under the Schengen Borders Code. - A Slovak citizen resides with her Chinese spouse in Cyprus.
 They travel to France.
-As the Chinese spouse has a Romanian residence card issued under Article 10 of the Directive, he is exempted from the visa requirement under the Directive (but not under the Schengen Borders Code as Romania does not yet apply the Schengen acquis in full). - A Slovak citizen resides with his Chinese spouse in Ireland.
-The Chinese spouse holding a residence card, issued by Ireland under Article 10 of the Directive, travels alone to France.
-As she travels alone, she needs to apply for a visa to enter France.
+As the Chinese spouse has a Cypriot residence card issued under Article 10 of Directive 2004/38/EC, the spouse is exempted from the visa requirement under Directive 2004/38/EC (but not under the Schengen Borders Code as Cyprus does not yet apply the Schengen acquis in full). - A Slovak citizen resides with his Chinese spouse in Ireland.
+The Chinese spouse holding a residence card, issued by Ireland under Article 10 of Directive 2004/38/EC, travels alone to France.
+He is exempted from the visa requirement under Directive 2004/38/EC, even if he travels alone (but not under the Schengen Borders Code, as Ireland does not take part in that instrument). - A UK national and her Chinese spouse are EU-UK Withdrawal Agreement beneficiaries in Germany.
+They travel to France.
+As the Chinese spouse has a Withdrawal Agreement residence document issued by Germany, there is no need for an entry visa. - A UK national and his Indian spouse are EU-UK Withdrawal Agreement beneficiaries in Cyprus.
+They travel to Austria.
+As Cyprus does not yet apply the Schengen acquis in full, the Indian spouse needs to apply for a visa to enter Austria.

-3. TERRITORIAL COMPETENCE FOR VISA APPLICATIONS BY THIRD-COUNTRY FAMILY MEMBERS OF EU CITIZENS
+3. TERRITORIAL COMPETENCE FOR VISA APPLICATIONS BY NON-EU FAMILY MEMBERS OF EU CITIZENS AND OF UK NATIONALS BENEFITTING FROM THE EU-UK WITHDRAWAL AGREEMENT